Skip to main content

 Your hormones are the master regulators of this entire system.
 The endocrine network, including the hypothalamic-pituitary-gonadal (HPG) axis, controls everything from your stress response to your reproductive health and energy levels.
 Testosterone in men and the intricate balance of estrogen and progesterone in women are deeply intertwined with metabolic health.

-Low testosterone, for example, is strongly linked to and inflammation.
+Low testosterone, for example, is strongly linked to insulin resistance and inflammation.
 Addressing hormonal imbalances is often a key component of restoring overall systemic function, as these hormones send powerful signals that can either amplify or quiet the noise of inflammation and metabolic disruption.

 The journey to reverse the effects of lifestyle on your biomarkers is a process of systematic recalibration.
 It involves learning your body’s unique language and providing it with the clear, coherent signals it needs to restore its innate equilibrium.
 The numbers on the page are not a final verdict.
 They are a starting point.